3.4k

 As someone who understands how Nix works, your Flox environments can do fancy stuff.

-You know how to select the correct set of packages (i.e., choosing bashInteractive instead of bash), you understand how they behave when you combine them (i.e., what happens if you install both python310 and python311), you are comfortable working with all of the pythonPackages and nodePackages collections, and you know how to write flakes that fill in everything that's missing.
+You know how to select the correct set of packages (i.e., choosing bashInteractive instead of bash), you understand how they behave when you combine them (i.e., what happens if you install both python310 and python311), you are comfortable working with all of the pythonPackages and nodePackages collections, and you know how to write Nix expressions or flakes that fill in everything that's missing.

 For example, you could: